Arglax/Mobile-WuWa-Config/README.md

 <h1 align="center">📢 Announcements 📢</h1>

 Recent Changes:
+October 18, 2025
+1. A new website for generating Engine.ini is being developed (https://arglax.github.io/Mobile-WuWa-Config/index.html)
+2. I'll try to work on putting as much practical variables there

 October 16, 2025
 1. Added Thirdy's Configs in 'Community Configs'
 2. Added some translations for non-Filipino speakers